huntdatacenter/docs/docs/working-in-your-lab/workbench/troubleshooting.md

 ![expired_server_cert.png](./images/expired_server_cert.png)

+### 504: Gateway Timeout Error

+If you get 504 error code while trying to login to Workbench please reach out in your lab channel on Slack or contact us on [email](/contact).
+In such cases you will not be able to access Workbench.
+This does not apply when you are able to open Workbench, but get 504 when trying to access specific applications, in such cases try to go through sections below.

 ### 403: Forbidden - Expired client certificate

 Your Workbench certificate is time limited.
 You will meet the **`403 Forbidden`** message below when your certificate expire.
-Head over to the [service desk](/service-desk/user-orders/#workbench-reissue) to order a new.
+Head over to the [service desk](/service-desk/user-orders/#workbench-reissue) to order a new certificate.

 ![expired_certificate.png](./images/expired_certificate.png)

 ### Has my lab certificate expired?

-If you were previously able to access Workbench and now your browser reports expired/unsafe certificates do not hesitate to contact us on [email](/contact) or Slack, we can usually update lab certificates quickly.
+If you were previously able to access Workbench and now your browser reports expired/unsafe certificates (e.g.: Your connection is not private) please reach out in your lab channel on Slack or contact us on [email](/contact).
+If the certificate is expired we can usually sign and update new lab certificates quickly.

 ## RStudio